malfattti/garden/The Name of the Rose.md

 			- Jorge unwittingly admits to having had the discussion about the licitness of laughter he said he did not remember the day before
 			- Jorge gets upset, William apologizes
 		- William and Adso search Venantius' desk, shortly thereafter Benno tells William they must talk outside.
-			- William asks Malachi, the libraria, to watch venanitu's
+			- William asks Malachi, the librarian, to watch Venantius' desk.
+He suspects that Benno and the other monks do not want them to find something there, but that they do not know what that something is
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)